Posted on 21 February 2019, updated on 30 January 2023.

 The docker-compose is easiest because you only need 2 commands: up and stop.

-stop is explicit and stop (not remove) your containers, but
+stop is explicit and stops (not removes) your containers, but

 --build (you can also use the command